 If you're using my background music, please read on.
 If you're using sound effects, please see my sound effects policy page instead.

-If you are't using the background music in a project that will show on TV or in theaters the music is free* (with one exception, keep reading) - I only ask that you please help me in return with a few easy steps!
+If you are't using the music in a commercial project, or monetizing, the music is free to use.
+I ask that you please help me in return with a few easy steps!
 Click the share button on my youtube video and share on your facebook, twitter, google, etc... to help me in return!
 Also please leave a credit (Please see "how to credit" question below).
 Also thumbs up my video, and leave a comment.
 Lastly, it also helps me if you subscribe to my YouTube Channel.
 Donating not required, but always appreciated :)

-*Note: If you want to use the music with youtube/facebook video monetization, then please read option 2.
+*Note!
+If you want to use the music with youtube/facebook video monetization, then please read option 2.
 If you haven't donated before you upload video, YouTube wont allow you to monetize(run ads) on videos with my music, but this doesn't mean you can't still use the music!
-Also, an advert may or may not play before your video if my music is in it.
+Also, if you haven't donated, an advert may or may not play before your video if my music is in it.

 Crediting only required if you have not donated.

 If you are using background music from my website or youtube page, you should write in video description or website text the following:

 You must pay for a usage license(see above questions for details) before uploading video.
 After donating, upon uploading your video, send me the link and I can get all copyright claims of my music removed.
 Copyright claim removals normally take around 4 hours or less, on business days/hours.
 If you don't want anyone to see the video until this process ends, just upload your video as 'unlisted' until the copyright claims are removed.